troynsofor-svg/AI-Portfolio-TROY-NSOFOR/L02_Troy_Nsofor_ITAI_2377_.ipynb/README.md

-While there are no numerical performance metrics, the successful printing of the first 1000 characters of the content column (from cell lYiUAG1-rwOp) serves as a qualitative verification of the successful data cleaning and reconstruction.
+While there are no numerical performance metrics, the successful printing of the first 1000 characters of the content column (from a cell) serves as a qualitative verification of the successful data cleaning and reconstruction.

+Key Findings: In this project I learned how to code cells in Google Colab.